CTMoney/nightbeat/README.md

 # NightBeat
-This is a program designed to allow for the clothing equivalent of a stocks call.
+This application is designed to allow for the clothing equivalent of a stock call.
 It helps the user automate buying retail clothing that appreciates heavily in value over the course of months, weeks, or even days.

 [![Build Status](https://dev.azure.com/money1062/NightBeat/_apis/build/status/CTMoney.nightbeat%20(1)?branchName=master)](https://dev.azure.com/money1062/NightBeat/_build/latest?definitionId=13&branchName=master)